benkehoe/aws-sso-util/lib/README.md

 * `list_available_accounts` and `list_available_roles`: discover the access the user has.
 * `list_assignments`: for admin purposes, iterate over all assignments in AWS SSO, which is currently hard to do through the API.

+`aws-sso-util` is a command-line utility built on `aws-sso-lib` for interacting with AWS SSO; see the details of that project [here](https://github.com/benkehoe/aws-sso-util).

 ## Install

 ```